 Heintz & Becker hired experts to examine the saw blade and determined that there were both design and manufacturing defects in the saw blade which allowed the teeth to separate from the blade.
 An expert was also hired to perform a vocational assessment of Mr. L. who determined that Mr. L. should be limited to working four hours per day in a job where he could alternate between sitting and standing and not be required to do any kneeling, squatting, climbing, running or stooping.

 A product liability lawsuit was filed against both the manufacturer and the distributor of the saw blade.
-After extensive litigation, the parties reached a settlement of $850,000.00.
-The settlement, in addition to the Social Security disability and worker’s compensation benefits Mr. L. received, will provide for his future needs.
+After extensive litigation, the parties reached a settlement of $850,000.
+The settlement, in addition to the Social Security Disability and worker's compensation benefits Mr. L. received, will provide for his future needs.

 Bicycle Accident -- $705,000 Settlement

 Ms. R. was riding her bicycle on the sidewalk at the intersection of Constitution Boulevard and Swift Road in Sarasota, Florida.
-Ms. R. was northbound on Swift Road approaching the intersection of Constitution Boulevard in Sarasota, Florida.
-A pickup truck, owned by a paving company, and operated by one of their employees, was traveling east on Constitution Boulevard.
+Ms. R. was northbound on Swift Road approaching the intersection of Constitution Boulevard.
+A pickup truck, owned by a paving company and operated by one of their employees, was traveling east on Constitution Boulevard.
 The driver of the pickup stopped at the traffic light and looked south for oncoming traffic; however, he failed to look north and proceeded to make a right turn onto Swift Road.
 The truck ran over Ms. R. and dragged her for approximately six feet.